The Best Self-Hosted Comment Systems in 2025

 5. Coral Talk

 Coral Talk is an open source commenting system developed by a team from Vox Media.
-It offers a range of features including:

 - Moderation tools and notifications